ywbyeon/website_ver1.5/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Research Associate, and I am broadly interested in synthesizing/investigating/analyzing materials for energy storaging devices.
+I am a Postdoctoral Research Fellow, and I am broadly interested in synthesizing/investigating/analyzing materials for energy storaging devices.
 My current work is focused on developing all-solid-state batteries that have both a long cycle life and a high energy density by designing and integrating materials.
 My expertise is in material analysis based on electron microscopy (TEM, FIB, and SEM) and X-ray analysis (XRD, XPS, and XANES).
 I am currently based in the Materials Sciences Division at [Lawrence Berkeley National Laboratory](https://www.lbl.gov) (Berkeley, CA, USA).

 I hold a Ph.D. in Materials Sciences and Engineering from [Korea University](https://www.korea.ac.kr) (Seoul, South Korea).
 I have also been a Research Assistant in the [Advanced Analysis Center](https://aac.kist.re.kr/eng/index) at [Korea Institute of Science and Technology](https://eng.kist.re.kr/eng/) (KIST).
 I have had a multidisciplinary experience working with materials for electrochemical applications, including the alloying anodes (e.g., Si, Sn, and Sb), Fuel cells (PEMFC), and the composite cathodes in Li- and Na-ion batteries, and the solid electrolytes for all-solid-state Li metal batteries.